pyeventsourcing/esdbclient/README.md

   * [Project Makefile commands](#project-makefile-commands)
 <!-- TOC -->

-## Installation
+## Install package

+It is recommended to install Python packages into a Python virtual environment.

+### From PyPI

-Use pip to install this package from
-[the Python Package Index](https://pypi.org/project/esdbclient/).
+You can use pip to install this package directly from [the Python Package Index](https://pypi.org/project/esdbclient/).

     $ pip install esdbclient

-It is recommended to install Python packages into a Python virtual environment.
+### With Poetry

+You can use Poetry to add this package to your pyproject.toml and install it.

+    $ poetry add esdbclient

-## Server
+## EventStoreDB server

+The EventStoreDB server can be run locally using the official Docker container image.

-### Start EventStoreDB
+### Run container

 Use Docker to run EventStoreDB using the official Docker container image on DockerHub.

-For development, you can start a "secure" server locally on port 2113 using the following command.
+For development, you can start a "secure" server locally on port 2113.

     $ docker run -d --name my-eventstoredb -it -p 2113:2113 --env "HOME=/tmp" eventstore/eventstore:22.10.0-buster-slim --dev

-Alternatively, you can start an "insecure" server locally on port 2113 using the following command.
+Alternatively, you can start an "insecure" server locally on port 2113.

     $ docker run -d --name my-eventstoredb -it -p 2113:2113 eventstore/eventstore:22.10.0-buster-slim --insecure